22 Best Brunch Spots in Philadelphia

 Valley Green Inn

 Valley Green Inn, located in Fairmount Park, is undoubtedly one of the most romantic restaurants in Philadelphia, even in the daytime.
 The historic inn, which dates from the mid-1800s, is surrounded by trees and is just a few steps from Wissahickon Creek.
+The environment doesn’t get more special than this.

 Diners can choose from the covered patio or the charming indoor dining rooms, complete with cozy fireplaces.
 The upscale spot is a local favorite for lunch and brunch with menu items like brie stuffed French toast with warm berry compote and short rib Benedict plus plenty of sandwiches and hamburgers.
+There are designated parking spots out front for restaurant guests.

 Cantina la Martina

-Chilaquiles, divine moles, and pancakes topped with berries and Mexican chocolate whipped cream make Cantina la Martina a top place for brunch.
-The dishes at this Kensington spot range from tamales to a breakfast torta to a menu that lets you build your own aquachile—choose from a variety of fish, shellfish, and preparations made with different spices to create a refreshing dish.
+Chilaquiles, divine moles, and pancakes topped with berries and Mexican chocolate whipped cream make Cantina la Martina a brunch destination.
+The dishes at this Kensington spot range from tamales to a breakfast torta and a breakfast burrito.